What is Cardano?

 Block production & consensus

 These three elements combined form a fully decentralized environment where power shifts from monopolistic entities to the individual.
-Decentralization dissolves the concentration of power by enabling peers to make choices and decisions, and returning ownership of personal information where it belongs - with the users.
+Decentralization dissolves the concentration of power by enabling peers to make choices and decisions and returning ownership of personal information where it belongs - to the users.

 On March 31, 2021, Cardano's block production became fully decentralized.
 On that day, the stake pool operator (SPO) community began producing 100% of new blocks.
 This was an important milestone on the way to Cardano's ultimate destination; the creation of a platform wholly and democratically operated and controlled through a global community of SPOs, developers, and ada holders.